-Val Aiken first supported the Hospice in the early 90s, but she became more committed when her husband, lan, needed our care.
-She tells us why she has left a gift in her will:
+Val and lan first supported the hospice in the early 90s, when due to their experiences they decided to support Garden House and leave a gift in their wills.
+That legacy has remained in place.

-Ian had kidney failure and he came to the gym every week for 9 months.
-I'd sit in the garden.
+Ian had kidney failure and died in December 2017.
+Myself and Ian visited the Hospice for 9 months prior to this, attending classes and Ian had weekly sessions in the gym, whilst I enjoyed the gardens.
+The school aged grandchildren visited as well, while Grandee was in the gym.
 The exercises he did with the physiotherapy team kept him on his feet, literally.
 He had always loved sport, and he was still able to hit a bucket of golf balls almost until the end.

-When his health declined a hospital bed was set up at our home within 24 hours, and the Garden House Community Services team visited regularly.
-They were wonderful with my children and our four grandchildren.
+When his health declined a hospital bed was set up at our home within 24 hours, and the Garden House Community Services Team visited regularly.
+They were wonderful with lan, and our children.
 They showed us that this experience can be positive for the individual and the family.